Board of Governors 2018-2019

 Doug Brooks, FCPA, FCGA, ACCA, C.Dir

-Doug Brooks is the President and Chief Executive Officer of the Canadian Marketing Association (CMA).
-The CMA is the only association that embraces Canada’s major business sectors and all marketing disciplines, channels and technologies.
+Doug Brooks is the Executive Director at Strategic Growth Partners, an organization that develops and implements strategy for the Emerson Impact Partner Network in North America.
+Mr. Brooks previously served as the Chief Executive Officer of the Canadian Marketing Association (CMA), which embraces Canada’s major business sectors and all marketing disciplines, channels and technologies.
 Its programs help shape the future of marketing by building talented marketers and business leaders and by demonstrating marketing’s strategic role as a key driver of business success.
 Prior to joining CMA, Mr. Brooks was the Chief Executive Officer of the Certified General Accountants of Ontario where he played an integral role in the unification of the three accounting bodies in Ontario.
 Mr. Brooks has enjoyed a diverse career in senior finance, sales and marketing roles at Coca Cola Canada, CBC Television and NHL Enterprises.
-Active in his community of Newmarket for many years, he received the Queen Elizabeth II Diamond Jubilee Medal for his service in 2012.
-Mr. Brooks joined Seneca’s Board of Governors on September 1, 2013.
+He holds a Chartered Director designation from The Directors College at the DeGroote School of Business, McMaster University.
+As an active member of his community in Newmarket for many years, he received the Queen Elizabeth II Diamond Jubilee Medal for his service in 2012.
+Mr. Brooks joined Seneca’s Board of Governors on Sept.
+1, 2013.

 Chris Bullen, BA, MA